 Source Plan Assessed ?
-Additional Measure Comment Reduce Reduce Ire x DS1: Improve administration of dangerous substances through use of awareness campaigns, improvement in product labelling, support of auditing and reporting and improved information sharing No environmental impacts would be expected to occur as a result of implementation of this measure, aside from the positive impacts to water quality.
-Of all of the measures proposed within the draft Plan, those aimed at education, awareness and information sharing are perhaps the most critical as they provide for direct engagement of stakeholders and the public by providing the tools to take ownership of the Plan and the proposed measures.
-Ire Х DS2: Review of wastewater and industrial licences DS2 is directed at information gathering and, while an important step in lre \checkmark DS3: Reduction of pollution by control of point sources through use of pollution reduction programmes the planning process, is not suitable for SEA.
-However, DS2 is the first step in the implementation of DS3, which is aimed at brining emissions in line with relevant standards and for which an assessment was carried out (see Table 9.6) Ire \checkmark DS4: Reduce discharges, losses and emissions from diffuse sources, including in groundwater source protection zones See Table 9.6 for assessment Replace / U Replace / Upgrade Ire \checkmark DS5: Upgrade treatment to remove substances from effluent See Table 9.6 for assessment Relocate Relocate Ire \checkmark DS6: Relocate discharge point See Table 9.6 for assessment
+Additional Measure Comment Reduce Ire x DS1: Improve administration of dangerous substances through use of awareness campaigns, improvement in product labelling, support of auditing and reporting and improved information sharing implementation of this measure, aside from the positive impacts to wa Ire Х DS2: Review of wastewater and industrial licences DS2 is directed at information gathering and, while an important step in lre V DS3: Reduction of pollution by control of point sources through use of pollution reduction programmes the planning process, is not suitable for SEA.
+However, DS2 is the first step in the implementation of DS3, which is aimed at brining emission in line with relevant standards and for which an assessment was carrie out (see Table 9.6) Ire $\checkmark$ DS4: Reduce discharges, losses and emissions from diffuse sources, including in groundwater source protection zones See Table 9.6 for assessment Replace / U Replace / Upgrade Ire DS5: Upgrade treatment to remove substances from effluent See Table 9.6 for assessment See Table 9.6 for assessment Relocate Ire DS6: Relocate discharge point See Table 9.6 for assessment